collocations.org

 The company lost $13 million this year, in contrast with a profit of $15 million last year.

-The contrast in appearance between the sisters was striking.
+The contrast in their appearance was striking.

-~ to
+contrast to

 This busy social life was a complete contrast to his old quiet life.